qualtrak/docs-data-connector-api/documentation/source/api-postevaluationscore.rst

 	This is the extra score assgined by the Supervisor for a given evaluation

 userId
-	This unique identifies an agent and originates from the recorder
+	This uniquely identifies an agent and originates from the recorder

 recordingId
 	This unique identifies a recording and originates from the recorder